MonsieurETM/QPSK/README.md

 The testing program uses Octave to generate the scatter plot.
 This is not really needed, but used to check progress.

+Here's my output from my costas loop frequency correction attempt.
+The TX frequency error was set to 5 Hz.
 <img src="scatter.png" width="400">